rachelalk/rachelalk/README.md

 Hi I'm Rachel!

-I'm currently a student at the School of Code.
+I'm Manchester based and have just graduated from the School of Code.
 (Cohort 12, April 2022 - August 2022).

 Before beginning my journey into tech I was a primary school teacher so I have more transferrable skills than you could count, some of the most important being patience, an enthusiasm for learning and the ability to work with pretty much anybody!